Run a Linux VM on Azure

 Install the Azure building blocks npm package.

-From a command prompt, bash prompt, or PowerShell prompt, login to your Azure account by using one of the commands below, and follow the prompts.
+From a command prompt, bash prompt, or PowerShell prompt, enter the following command to log into your Azure account.

 Deploy the solution using azbb